 If you have siblings, the death of a parent will affect them differently than they affect you.
-The death of a parent may bring up old (and new) rivalries between siblings, and this is natural following a parent's death.
+The death of a parent may bring up old (and new) rivalries between siblings, and this is natural following a parent’s death.
+You and your brothers and sisters may disagree about the funeral, for example, or argue about family finances.
+Recognize that such conflicts are natural, if unpleasant.
 Do your best to encourage open communication during these times.

 When the death of one parent leaves the other a widower, try to understand how difficult the death of their spouse was.
 Dealing with the loss of a spouse is very different than losing a parent.
 Try to be as caring and compassionate as you can toward your surviving parent.
 Here is a resource for partner loss.

 The death of a parent may be very challenging for your children to handle.
 Just as your relationship with your parent was unique, their relationship with their grandparent was also unique.

 Seek extra support.

 Journey of Hearts – a wonderful site with ways to remember your loved one and ways to deal with the stages of grief.